 Assign Different Priorities to Influencers Based on Past Performance

 Similarly to “ranking” customers based on their purchase history or brand loyalty, your influencer database should also assign priority to influencers.
 One way to do this is prioritize influencers based on performance.
 By tagging or scoring influencers differently, you can identify the ones who should be priority contacts when planning a new influencer campaign.

 Another way to prioritize people in your influencer database is by the length of your relationship with them.
 For instance, you might have an influencer who always comes through for you, and has worked with you for a couple years.
 This person has almost become a face of your brand.
 Such an influencer would be priority one or its equivalent in your database.

 Finally, consider brand affinity rankings.
 This one is especially good if your influencer marketing program is relatively new.
 It’s also useful for when you want to run an employee-only influencer campaign, and in similar situations.
 Influencers who haven’t been used before, but with whom you have a relationship, can also be scored this way.
 Keep in mind, more than one ranking option can be used.

 Forming and managing an influencer database is more than simply cataloguing existing influencer relationships, however.
 Your database needs to be added to over time if it is going to remain relevant and up to date.
 Not only that, but as your business needs change, so should the contacts in your database.
 Fortunately, this is amazingly easy if you know how to do it.

 Find hidden influencers.

-Use tools like Carro to help you find your hidden influencers that are already part of your customer database, email list, or social media following.
+Use tools to help you find your hidden influencers that are already part of your customer database, email list, or social media following.
 Many of us are used to doing this work manually, and it takes a lot of work.
 Although you’ll pay for such services, you’ll save more money in employee hours saved.
 Better yet, if you run the software regularly, you’ll automate many of your influencer database updates.

 See who has existing brand affinity